Last Updated: November 6, 2023

 The third time I was ghosted, the most recent time, I didn’t understand why I didn’t see it coming.

-I don’t want to say too much about this situation, because it goes deeper than what I’m sharing here and it is quite recent, but let’s just say this one had an international twist.
-If you read my blog regularly and/or follow me on social media, you don’t have to be Sherlock Holmes to figure out which country I’m talking about.
+And just in case you think ghosting can’t cross international waters, think again.
+If you read my blog regularly and/or follow me on social media, you don’t have to be Sherlock Holmes to figure out which country the guy is from (Italy.
+I’m talking about Italy).

 I knew this person for three months; we talked nearly every day after first meeting (texting or Skyping), and, oh yeah, he flew me back to his country to see him.
 After that visit – which was incredibly fun – we discussed seeing each other again a couple of months later, and we continued to talk a lot.
 And then, a couple of weeks later… oh yes.
 He vanished.
 One day there, the next… just gone.